 Gundersen Health System (GHS) is one of the nation's premier regional academic health centers.
 Our medical and dental staff of more than 500 providers represents nearly every specialty and serves a 19-county region in 3 states - Wisconsin, Minnesota, and Iowa.
 We offer fully accredited residencies and fellowship programs in the following:

 Our medical residency and fellowship programs offer a balance of primary, tertiary, inpatient, and outpatient medicine.
 In addition to our main campus in La Crosse, educational opportunities are present in many of our regional sites, including rural locations.

-Gundersen serves as the Western Academic Campus for the University of Wisconsin School of Medicine and Public Health (UW-SMPH).
-Not only do we teach medical students enrolled in the traditional medical education program, but we serve as a training site for medical students enrolled in the Wisconsin Academy for Rural Medicine (WARM) Program sponsored by UW-SMPH.
+Gundersen Health System serves as the Western Academic Campus for the University of Wisconsin School of Medicine and Public Health (UW-SMPH).
+We teach medical students enrolled in the traditional UW-SMPH Medical Education Program and serve as a site for medical students enrolled in the Wisconsin Academy for Rural Medicine (WARM) Program sponsored by UW-SMPH.
 Medical students from a variety of schools may also complete fourth year elective rotations at GHS.

 Greg Thompson, MD

 In addition, our Graduate Medical Education Office and Academic Admission Center provide educational opportunities for over 2000 graduate and undergraduate students, respectively, from across the country.
 These graduate students include those participating in the University of Wisconsin - La Crosse, Gundersen Health System, La Crosse Mayo Health System Physician Assistant Training Program.
 Our graduate programs also include students seeking graduate degrees in nursing, microbiology and many more.
 Our undergraduate students include those seeking clinical rotations in nursing as well as many other health care fields.